C & E Morton was a large packaged foods producer. Workers from C & E Morton established Millwall Football Club.

 J T Morton

-John Thomas Morton (1830 – 1897) was born on Oxford Street, London.
+John Thomas Morton (1830 – 1897) was born at Oxford Street, London.
 He established a small factory producing preserved foods at Clayhills, Aberdeen from 1849.
-His preserved foods were used to supply sailing ships.
+Morton supplied sailing ships with preserved foods.

 Morton had established a base in London by 1851.